MThreeGame/Game/README.md

 # Authors

 Claire Mevolhon
 Sameneh Shirdel
 Hugo Claing

 # Game

 Game designed with SDL2.
 <img src="https://github.com/MThreeGame/Game/blob/main/Sample/window.png" width="800">

-Use the arrows from your keyboard to move your character.
+Use the arrows from your keyboard <img src="https://github.com/MThreeGame/Game/blob/main/Sample/keyarrows.png" width="50"> to move your character.

 Avoid the trap and monsters and catch all the stars to win!
 The player has four lives that are reprensented with four heart images in the top right corner of the window.
 If the player encounters a trap or a monster he returns to his starting position and he loses a life.

-Use the arrows from your keyboard <img src="https://github.com/MThreeGame/Game/blob/main/Sample/keyarrows.png" width="50"> to move your character.

 Good luck!

 ## how to build

 You must have install the SDL2 library first.

 You can have to change the CMakeLists.txt a little depending if you are in linux or Windows.